shashwatjain97/foreign_exchange_rates/README.md

 Run the Application Run your Spring Boot application : ./mvnw spring-boot:run

-Run Tests Execute your tests to ensure everything is functioning correctly : ./mvnw test
+Run Tests Execute your tests to ensure everything is functioning correctly : ./mvnw test -X